gpierard/music-listening-behaviour/README.md

 - For node tests it is necessary to create the sample test data (subset of `userid-timestamp-artid-artname-traid-traname.tsv`) by running `python src/tests/define_test_data.py`.
 The data required for `kedro test` is now available in data\01_raw\test_data.csv.

 - Inside the project, test with `kedro test`, run with `kedro run`, and explore with `kedro jupyter notebook` and `kedro ipython`.

+#### troubleshooting

+- If, like me, `pip install "kedro-datasets[pandas]"` fails, you could install with `--no-deps` and manually install `tables==3.7.0` for example.
+I provided the result of `pip freeze > src/requirements_freeze.txt`.
+- Please note that depending on your platform, running local spark clusters might need some extra configuration.
+This could cause bugs, especially when writing spark files.

 ## Approach